 Aikido

 Aikido was founded by Morihei Ueshiba, Ueshiba Sensei, or O’Sensei (Great Teacher) as he is called, who spend many arduous years training in ‘budo’ (Japanese martial arts).
-He also delved deeply into religions, studying Buddhism, Shinto, and Oomoto Kyo.
-Although he become very strong and won many matches, he was troubled with the idea that winning at someone else’s expense was not really winning.
-He came to realize that true victory is not winning over others, but winning over the discord within oneself.
-He modified the movements he had learned over the years to expresss this realization.
-As a result, Aikido was born as a way to divert harm bo one’s self while not inflicting permanent injury on an aggressor.
-As you study Aikido, it becomes clear the is not only an effective means of self-defense, but truly a way to understand life through the study of the energy of the universe.
+Although he became very strong and won many matches, he was troubled with the idea that winning at someone else’s expense was not really winning.
+He came to realize that true victory is not winning over others, but, winning over the discord within oneself.
+He modified the movements he had learned over the years to express this realization.
+As a result, Aikido was born as a way to divert harm to one’s self while not inflicting permanent injury on an aggressor.

-In Japanese, the word Aikido is made up of three kanji, or characters.
+In Japanese, the word Aikido is made up of three kanji or characters.
 The first of these three kanji is “AI,” which means to meet, to come together, or to harmonize.
-The second kanji is “KI,” which means energy, spirit, mind, and (in a larger context) the spirit of the universe.
+The second kanji is “KI,” which means energy, spirit, mind.
 The third and last character is “DO,” which means way.
-This signifies that the study of Aikido does not merely involve self-defense techniques, it also includes a path to positive character-building ideals which a person can incorporate into his or her life.
-Together, these three Japanese kanji, AI-KI-DO, mean “the way of harmonizing with the spirit of the universe.”
+Together, these three Japanese kanji, AI-KI-DO, mean “the way of harmony.”